-A guide to CDISC standards used in the clinical research process.
+A guide to CDISC standards.

 The Clinical Data Interchange Standards Consortium is an organization dedicated to helping to improve medical research by driving communication through data standardization.
 This data standardization enables the rapid design, build, analysis, and submission of clinical trials.

 CDISC and the FDA have worked closely to allow regulatory reviewers to process and review clinical trials more effectively.
 The FDA now requires studies to be submitted using “standardized data”.
 These standards make it easier for a regulator to understand and process clinical trial data.

 - Greater efficiency.

 - Full traceability in the clinical research process from start to end.